 - Press the edges of circles firmly to seal with a fork.

-- Using a kitchen knife, make 2 small slits on top of the pastry and brush the top of pastries with the egg wash using a pastry brush.
+- Using a pair of kitchen shears, make 2 small slits on top of the pastry and brush the top of pastries with the egg wash using a pastry brush.

 - Bake for 15 minutes or until the pastries are nice golden brown on the top.
 Remove from the oven and let the pastries cool slightly.